ckipp01/dotty-error-index/CONTRIBUTING.md

   - [ ] 0032 IllegalStartOfSimplePattern - I have a reproduction of this, but I
       feel like it should be 0031 not 0032.
   - [ ] 0033 PkgDuplicateSymbolID - Need to reproduce this
-  - [X] 0036 DanglingThisInPathID - Compiler won't emit this anymore.
-It's not referenced anywhere in the codebase
   - [ ] 0038 OverridesNothingButNameExistsID - See notes in the file
   - [ ] 0046 CyclicReferenceInvolvingID - See notes in the file
   - [ ] 0047 CyclicReferenceInvolvingImplicitID - See notes in the file